lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

 Example - log_and_control
 -------------------------
 This example code will control the drone to fly a figure-eight trajectory, while also logging all sensor data at the same time.
+It serves you as agoo dstarting point for your implementation.

 .. .. raw:: html